-I. Permanent or temporary soil stabilization shall be applied to denuded areas within seven (7) days after final grading is reached on any portion of the site.
-Temporary soil stabilization shall be applied within seven (7) days to denuded areas that may not be at final grade but will remain dormant for longer than fourteen (14) days, except for that portion of the site on which work will be continuous beyond fourteen (14) days.
-Permanent soil stabilization shall be applied to areas that are to be left dormant for more than six (6) months.
-For winter stabilization, any area denuded for more than fourteen (14) days after November 1 and before March 1 shall be mulched and seeded appropriate to the season and site conditions.
-Preparation of areas for permanent stabilization shall be performed in accordance with standard specification #3.32 of the Virginia Erosion and Sediment Control Handbook.
+1. Permanent or temporary soil stabilization shall be applied to denuded areas within seven days after final grade is reached on any portion of the site.
+Temporary soil stabilization shall be applied within seven days to denuded areas that may not be at final grade but will remain dormant for longer than 14 days.
+Permanent stabilization shall be applied to areas that are to be left dormant for more than one year.